 The school acknowledges the need to continually maintain, update and develop its resources and to make progress towards a consistent, compatible computing system by investing in resources that will effectively deliver the strands of the national curriculum and support the use of ICT and computing across the school.
+The school works in partnership with 'Business 2 Schools', a charity that provides personal laptops for every pupil in KS2.

-Staff are required to inform the technician / subject leader of any faults as soon as they are noticed and record these in the folder situated in the staffroom.
+Staff are required to inform the technician / subject leader of any faults as soon as they are noticed and record these in the JSPC online portal.
 JSPC provides a named technician who is available in school every Thursday morning to deal with technical issues.